Founder-led growth needs leadership architecture.

 Founder involvement needed for key decisions.

-Even strong teams drift if structure doesn’t evolve with the business.
+Even strong teams drift if structure and strategy doesn’t evolve with the business.

 When a business becomes structurally aligned, high performance is embedded in the whole system: